chri3i/Tinvaak2/README.md

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v5 desktop x64](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
 3. Fully uninstall Skyrim by deleting the folder and the Skyrim Special edition folder inside /Documents/My Games/.
-4. Reinstall Skyrim into a location that is not Program files.
+4. Reinstall Skyrim into a location that is not Program files or your desktop.
 Somewhere like C:\Games is a good location.
 5. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
 6. Use the [Downgrade Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/57618) to downgrade your Skyrim SE. **TINVAAK DOES NOT WORK WITH ANNIVERSARY EDITION**